rfordatascience/tidytuesday/README.md

 ## Contributing

-PLease see our [contributing guide](.github/CONTRIBUTING.md) for ways that you can help!
+Please see our [contributing guide](.github/CONTRIBUTING.md) for ways that you can help!